 If the SymDaemon PUP gets on your Mac, it can change the settings of your browser and set a different default search engine, homepage settings, and new tab.
 Your browser will also be redirected to sponsored or affiliated pages.
 Annoying content will fill your browser and screen, so you might find it hard to access commonly visited pages or view the content that you want to see.
 These pop-ups and redirects will pose more risk to your device.

 If your Mac has been infected with the SymDaemon, you need to remove it immediately using our SymDaemon virus removal on Mac.
-You also need to go for some serious cleaning using reliable anti-malware tools.
+You also need to go for some serious cleaning using reliable anti-malware tool.

 How to Remove the SymDaemon Virus on Mac